 Trincomalee is a diverse area where you can see history come to life in the temples, Fort Fredrick, and cliffside waterfront.
 The area was once of great importance for the colonial empires, but now it has become a mega tourist hotspot.
 The natural harbor and bay also add to the stunning beauty and lead to a stunning shoreline.

 While most people will go to the cities to explore, there are also plenty of points of interest that can satisfy your hunger for adventure.

 Nine Arch Bridge

 Every year in July or August, there are two weeks of celebration dedicated to the Hindu gods.
 The celebration has elephants, performers, musicians, acrobats, and firebreathers as the main attractions.
-But you don’t have to be Hindu to take part and many people from all over the world join in the celebrations.
+But you don’t have to be Hindu to take part in the Kataragama Festival, and many people from all over the world join in the celebrations.

 Udawalawe National Park

 Udawalawe National Park is the place to go if you want to see the elephants.
 Here, visitors are blessed with having frequent elephant sightings, which also makes it the most popular park in the country.